Mongolian ruling party seen winning presidency amid pandemic - WTMJ

 The economy shrunk by 5.3 percent in 2020, its worst contraction since the early 1990s and far from its peak growth rate of 17% in 2013, according to figures from the International Monetary Fund and the Asian Development Bank.

 Khurelsukh was set to become Mongolia’s sixth president since its peaceful transition from communism to democracy in 1992.
-Incumbent Battulga Khaltmaa of the Democratic Party was barred by the constitution from seeking a second six-year term.
+Incumbent Battulga Khaltmaa of the Democratic Party was barred by the constitution from seeking a second term.
+Battulga served four years but his successor will serve six.

 The Mongolian People’s Party also controls the legislature, known as the Great Hural, and the office of the prime minister,

-Note: This story has been corrected to show the presidential term served by the incumbent was four years but his successor will serve six.